• Skip to primary navigation

 Plants

-You can use a wide range of plants to create a beautiful living garden border or edge.
 Which is particularly useful when creating a natural look for your artificial lawn, as plants that overlap the boundary help to blend the faux grass into your garden aesthetic.
-You can find lots of tips on choosing the best plants for your borders here.

 Sleepers